cloudnativelabs/kube-router/docs/tunnels.md

 Unfortunately, Azure doesn't allow IPIP encapsulation on their network.
 So users that want to use an overlay network will need to enable `fou` support in order to deploy kube-router in an Azure environment.

+## Changing Between Tunnel Types in a Live Cluster

+While it is possible to change a running cluster between `ipip` and `fou` type tunnels, administrators should beware that during the rollout it will cause pod-to-pod traffic to be dropped between nodes.
+Since, in almost all rollout scenarios, kube-router would be rolled out gracefully one pod or host to the next, during this rollout there will be mismatches between the encapsulation support between the two nodes as invariably one node will have an upgraded kube-router and another node may have a previous deployment.

+When this happens, they will have conflicting encapsulation setup on their tunnels and traffic will not be able to be sent between the two nodes until they are using a consistent encapsulation protocal between them.

+Once all nodes have upgraded with the destination configuration, pod-to-pod traffic patterns should return to normal.